Sensory Summer Camp at Home

 Ladder Sensory Swing

-A Climbing ladder swing provides the challenge of motor planning while simultaneously working on balance, strength, and body awareness.
+A Climbing ladder swing (affiliate link) provides the challenge of motor planning while simultaneously working on balance, strength, and body awareness.
 The child simply works to climb the ladder from the bottom to the top and then back down again.
 It adds the fun of swinging while providing a challenging workout.

 Ladder Swing Activities: